 BA (Sociology), MA (Methods of Social Research), PhD.

-Sophie joined Kada in October 2021, she recently completed her PhD at the Centre for Regional Economic and Social Research (CRESR).
-Her PhD investigated the impacts of Universal Credit on emotions, wellbeing, and the ‘self’ and adopted a qualitative longitudinal approach using interviews and participant-solicited diaries.
-Sophie has also worked as an associate researcher at CRESR assisting with the development of an employment and skills strategy and as an associate lecturer at Sheffield Hallam University.
+Sophie joined Kada in October 2021, after completing her PhD at the Centre of Regional Economic and Social Research (CRESR).
+Her PhD investigated the impacts of Universal Credit on health and wellbeing, emotions and the ‘self’ and adopted a longitudinal qualitative approach using in-depth interviews and participant solicited diaries.
+Sophie has also worked as an Associate Researcher at CRESR and Associate Lecturer and Sheffield Hallam University.

 Outside of Work

 Sophie enjoys spending time with family and friends.
 She likes to explore new places; her last trip was to Budapest.
 Sophie loves reading, cooking, and making jams and chutneys.

 Sophie likes to collect vintage homeware especially teapots.